 I do extra fun goodie projects like decorated sugar cookies or a gingerbread house.

 This is a few fun holiday hours of activities with the kids and we are making something we would normally buy.

-Homemade fudge and peanut brittle is fun, yet quick for homemade holiday gifts.
+Homemade fudge and peanut brittle are fun, yet quick for homemade holiday gifts.

 It is almost always more cost effective to make something than it is to buy it when it comes to holiday treats.

 Be sure to check out the holiday baking sales.

 It is easy to spend $50 just on supplies to wrap for one holiday season.

 It is more than double that if you use a gift wrapping service.

 One way to save is to make your own gift wrap out of old magazines or comics from the newspaper.